 Tax Treaties: Tax treaties for student Fellows exempt the student from federal taxes on their Fellowship stipend up to the tax treaty exemption limit (if there is one.)
 Tax treaties for research/teaching assistants exempt the student from federal and state taxes on their assistantship payments up to the tax treaty exemption limit, (if there is one).
-Payments in excess of the exemption limit are withheld at the same rates as Fellows or Assistants without tax treaties.
+Withholding rates for payments in excess of the exemption limit are the same as those for Fellows or Assistants without tax treaties.

-Tax treaty rules vary by country and treaty type and there are different treaties for fellowships and teaching/research assistantships.
+Tax treaty rules vary by country and treaty type, and there are different treaties for fellowships and teaching/research assistantships.
 A list of available tax treaties is at http://vpf.mit.edu/site/payroll/resources#4436.
-If you think a tax treaty applies in your case you need to access the Glacier Tax Compliance system.
-If you have not received an email inviting you to sign in to Glacier, please email payroll@mit.edu to provide your name and MIT ID.
-In order to use the Glacier Tax Compliance system, you must be able to supply a social security number or individual taxpayer ID number.
+If you think a tax treaty applies in your case, please visit HR/Payroll (NE49-3131) to fill out the appropriate forms to claim the tax treaty exemption.
+In order to complete these forms, you must be able to supply a social security number or individual taxpayer ID number.

 Please contact Marsha Dailey in HR/Payroll at 617-253-2799 or by email mdailey@mit.edu if you have questions regarding fellowship taxation or tax treaties.
-HR/Payroll walk-in service hours at NE49-4097 are 8:30am - 4:30pm M-F, except holidays.
+HR/Payroll walk-in service hours are 9:30am - 4:30pm M-F, except holidays.